unkn0wnxxx/Curriculum/README.md

 ---

-This Curriculum should  get me to following levels:
+This Curriculum will get me to following levels:

 - Hardware (CompTia A+)
 - Windows Client (MCP)